yosemitebandit/vebsite/content/notes/dutrack.md

 +++

-I leveraged the [OpenGTS project](http://www.opengts.org/) to bring create a low-cost bus-tracking system for my school when I was a senior.
+I leveraged the [OpenGTS project](http://www.opengts.org/) to bring create a low-cost bus-tracking system to my school when I was a senior.
 For about $150 per year, you can have an unlimited data plan on some really cheap GPS-enabled cell phones.
 The OpenGTS project has a small client app that runs on the phones and transmits position data back to the OpenGTS server,